DataDog/documentation/content/logs/log_collection/_index.md

 ---
 title: Datadog Agent Log collection
 kind: Documentation
-description: "Configure your Datadog agent to gather logs from your host, containers & services."
+description: "Configure your Datadog agent to gather logs from your host, containers, and services."
 aliases:
   - /logs/faq/how-to-send-logs-to-datadog-via-external-log-shippers
 ---